i1li/i1li.github.io/README.md

 ### yt-ids.js
 - Extracts all IDs found within the v attribute of `<y-t>` tags.
 - For playlists, it gets all the available video IDs for each, then moves the playlist ID from the v attribute to p, listing all video IDs in the v attribute.
-- Combines all video IDs from specified `<div>` sections into one `<y-t>` element.
+- Combines all video IDs from specified `<div>` sections into one `<y-t>` element at the top of [/edu/music](https://y0.netlify.app/edu/music).

 ### shuffle.js
 - Shuffles an array of `<y-t>` elements extracted from the 'musix' `<div>`, with its own next button.
 [Demo at top of main page](https://y0.netlify.app/)
 - The order of the `<y-t>` elements is shuffled at each page load, as well as the video IDs within each element.
-- Also shuffles all the video IDs in other specified `<div>` sections, including the combined list, and videos from sections below it.
+- Also shuffles all the video IDs in other specified `<div>` sections at [/edu/music](https://y0.netlify.app/edu/music), including the combined list, and videos from sections below it.
 (Limited to these divs so playlist order is preserved in other sections of the site)
 - Since shuffled playlists are constructed with each video ID in the URL, there is a limit of 150 per playlist, although each shuffle picks from the entire list of video IDs

 ### Background Gradient Shift, and other CSS Effects